-If the subsequent application is declared inadmissible, this decision can be appealed within a deadline of 7 days.
-The appeal has no suspensive effect, however the court is obligated ex lege to consider whether the appellant should remain in the country until the judgement is delivered.165 The competent court is the territorially competent regional administrative court166, which hears the appeal case in one instance.
+delivered.201 The competent court is the territorially competent regional administrative court,202 which hears the appeal case in one instance.
 If the court rules the admission of the subsequent application, the SAR has to register the applicant within 3 working days from the date the admission has taken place (entered into force).

-In 2020 67 asylum seekers in total submitted subsequent applications, and additional 13 subsequent applications were pending from 2019, thus bringing the total number of subsequent applications to 80 in 2020.
-Out of them,69 (86%) were declared inadmissible and 11 were granted access to further determination.
-A breakdown per country of origin was not made available in 2020, however.
+In 2021, 96 asylum seekers in total submitted subsequent applications, and additional 16 subsequent applications were pending from 2020, thus bringing the total number of subsequent applications to 112 in 2021.
+Out of them, 91 (81%) were declared inadmissible and 21 were granted access to further determination.
+A breakdown per country of origin is as follows.